mafintosh/dns-packet/README.md

 }
 ```

-And an answers, additional, or authority looks like this
+And an answer, additional, or authority looks like this

 ``` js
 {